ViralTexts/gtr-clusters/clusters/18710615-sn82014064-SceneAtPereLaChaise.md

 lie in a double tier on the grass, powdered
 over with a coating of lime.
 There are many
 women among them, and faces the ferocity
-of which makes one sick to look upon
+of which makes one sick to look upon.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ncu:batch_ncu_dan_ver01:data:sn84020713:00296022974:1871062701:0523/pct:52.000000,79.633486,14.808219,5.049979/!600,600/0/default.jpg"/>
 </td>